 2. Islamic Equity (Stock) Funds

-3. Islamic Sukuk (Fixed Income) Funds
+3. Islamic Sukuk (Fixed) Funds

 4. Islamic Hybrid Funds